SterlingButters/ip-kvm-interface/README.markdown

 # About
 This project is a "fork" of https://github.com/Fmstrat/diy-ipmi.
-The project creates a web-accessable IPMI / IP KVM system utilizing an RPi3 server/manager and 2 Arduino Micro's that provide full keyboard control, monitor view, and and the ability to reboot computers with standard motherboards remotely as if you were sitting in front of them with a keyboard and monitor.
+The project creates a web-accessable IPMI / IP KVM system utilizing an RPi3 server/manager and 2 Arduino Micro's that provide full keyboard control, monitor view, and the ability to reboot computers with standard motherboards remotely.
 This projects intends to, first and foremost, provide mouse support but also create the same interface (or better) with more human-readable code structure via modularity and organization.
 What's more, is that with the current method of implementation, it will eventually be possible to extend capabilities to the Xbox One as well.
 Whats left on the project is listed someplace below.

 ## Configuration
 ![alt text](https://github.com/SterlingButters/ip-kvm-interface/blob/master/configuration/Setup.png)